ian-g-holm-intel/PoeTradeMonitor/README.md

 # PoeTradeMonitor

-> **⚠️ Important Notice:** This project depends on a private repository that is not included in this public repository.
+> **Important Notice:** This project depends on a private repository that is not included in this public repository.
 The application will not run without access to these private dependencies.
 This repository is provided for reference and educational purposes only.

 A comprehensive C# .NET 9.0 Windows application suite for Path of Exile trading automation, featuring real-time monitoring, intelligent price validation, and advanced automation capabilities.